ktrushin/notebook/mongodb/university/m201_mongodb_performance.md

 Let's discuss in memory sorting first.
 Documents are stored on disk in an unknown order.
-When we query the server, the documents are going to be returned in the same order the server find them.
+When we query the server, the documents are going to be returned in the same order the server finds them.
 When we add sort, the server has to read the documents from the disk to the RAM.
 The server performs a sorting algorithm on documents in RAM.
 Since the sorting might be an expensive operation, the server aborts it if 32MB or more memory is used for that.